arc-eng/cli/README.md

 pilot task -o component.html --code --snap "Write a Bootstrap5 component that looks like this."
 # 📊 Get an organized view of your Github issues:
 pilot task "Find all open Github issues labeled as 'bug', categorize and prioritize them"
-# 📝 Ask PR Pilot to analyze your test results using prompt templates:
+# 📝 Ask Arcane Engine to analyze your test results using prompt templates:
 pilot task -f prompts/analyze-test-results.md.jinja2
 ```